Winter preparation tips for STX Motorhomes!

 Shorter days, colder temperatures, and cravings for stews and soups.
-What season are we describing?
-You guessed it: Winter!
+Can you guess the season?
+Indeed, we have finally welcomed winter!

-To make sure that your motorhome stays in its top notch condition throughout the Winter months, we have prepared STX Motorhome Winter care checklist for you.
-This list will help you to care for your STX Motorhome in the best possible way!
-Whether you drive your STX during the winter, or you don’t these are your go to tips, straight from our professionals.
+To make sure that your motorhome stays in its top notch condition throughout the cold months, we have prepared a motorhome winter maintenance checklist for you.
+This list will help you to care for your motorhome in the best way possible.
+Whether or not you drive your motorhome during the winter, or you don’t these are your go to tips, straight from our professionals.

 Now, let’s get to the lists!